inventory management

 Entering your products

-Craftybase allows you to either add your products manually, import them in bulk, or connect directly to a sales channel.
+Craftybase lets you add products manually, import them in bulk, or connect directly to a sales channel.

 Manually: To add products to Craftybase manually, we recommend using our printable template to create a list of all the products you have on hand.
-Make sure to include the quantity and respective unit cost of each item.
+Include the quantity and unit cost of each item, then enter that data into Craftybase.

-Bulk import: If you have a lot of products, Craftybase also gives you the option to import them all at the same time.
-Simply download our spreadsheet template and enter your inventory data in the fields provided.
+Bulk import: If you have a lot of products, Craftybase gives you the option to import them all at once.
+Visit help.craftybase.com to find our bulk import spreadsheet template — download it, fill in your inventory data, and import the file into Craftybase.

-Direct integration: If you’re already using an online sales channel, you can opt to connect it to Craftybase directly, and Craftybase will automatically bring in the inventory data.
-From then on, Craftybase will automatically import your new order details, link the sale to the correct product, and update your inventory levels every time a sale is made on the connected sales channel.
+Direct integration: If you’re already selling on Etsy, Shopify, Amazon, or another sales channel, you can connect it to Craftybase directly from your Shops page.
+Once connected, Craftybase automatically pulls in your new orders, links each sale to the correct product, and updates your inventory levels every time a sale is made.
+No manual data entry needed.

 Tracking product inventory levels

-There will be different columns for the different types of stock levels:
+There are different columns for different types of stock:

-• On hand: Stock that represents what is actually on your shelf, including unshipped orders.
+• On hand: Stock actually on your shelf, including unshipped orders.

 • Committed: Total quantity of unshipped orders.

-• Available: On hand stock that is not committed.
-This represents the amount of stock that’s available for sale.
-Negative numbers usually mean you have sold more products than you have in stock.
+• Available: On-hand stock that is not committed — what’s actually available for sale.
+Negative numbers mean you’ve sold more than you have in stock.

 • Shipped: Total quantity of shipped orders.